 Define stakeholder needs

 Stakeholders are the people or groups of people who must be satisfied by the project and this may include anyone who is (or potentially will be) materially affected by the project’s success or failure.
-Most of the time, stakeholders for us are the clients that approach us with the initial idea.
+Most of the time, stakeholders for us are the clients who approach us with the initial idea.

 As we mentioned above, the main reason for the inception phase is to clarify the idea and describe it in processes and features, so that it becomes more “solidified” in terms of its scope, boundaries, features, users, etc.